| Standard Toolbar

 automatic changes that PowerPoint made itself.
 The exact number varies with what the actions were.

+Some automatic changes are actually several actions.
 Change the number of Undo steps remembered: Use the Options dialog,

 | || Maximum